stackbit-projects/yourmamaisgood-e139d/content/pages/general-enquiries.md

     background_color: none
     submit_label: SUBMIT
   - subtitle: >-
-      The information collected through this form will be stored in a digital file for which Aurel is responsible in order to facilitate the treatment of customers’ enquiries.
+      Legal information :The information collected through this form will be stored in a digital file for which Aurel is responsible in order to facilitate the treatment of customers’ enquiries.
 This data will be kept for one year and then deleted.
 In accordance with the General Data Protection Regulation Act (EU) 2016/679 of the European Parliament and of the Council of April 2016, 27th [in force since May 2018], you can exercise your right of access to your personal data and have them rectified by contacting the Aurel Group through this form.
     features: []
     feature_padding_vert: medium
     align: center